Tire recommendations/tests, wheels,

 6. NOTE: When the rear tire 'squares-off', & some do this rather faster than others (dual-compound tires are better at not squaring off fast), handling can be poor in curves, particularly fast changing twisties.
 INstability (wobbles) can be very apparent with a squared rear tire.
 See: instability.htm

 I still have fast reflexes and excellent eyesight.
 I am blessed in living in an area that has a variety of terrain, including all sorts of types of twisties in mountain passes.
-I even have some deep sand areas within 3 miles.
-This area gets rain, snow and ice.
-In the past I have tested tires extensively on 2-wheelers as well as some on sidecar rigs.
+I even have some deep sand areas (that were set aside for motorcycles), approximately 3 miles from my home.
+My paved-road testing area gets rain, snow and ice.
+In the past I have tested tires extensively on 2-wheelers as well as some on sidecar rigs, not just my bikes and rigs either.

-I am still, for awhile, doing some reasonably aggressive testing, using other folks' bikes.
+So....
+I am still, for awhile, doing some aggressive testing, using other folks' bikes for the 2-wheelers.
 My past testing nearly always included deliberately sliding the tires (yes, front and/or rear, depending on the situation), and braking performance on wet (and sometimes icy and snowy) roads.
-I will continue to also test road tires OFF ROAD, in moderate to hard-pack dirt, gravel, and sand even if I quit street riding on 2 wheels.
+I will continue to also test road tires OFF ROAD, in moderate to hard-pack dirt, gravel, and sand (likely even if I quit street riding on 2 wheels).

 MUCH of what I hear and read about tires seems to be based on nothing but thin air, or ...the owner has purchased them and WISHES they tested as he says they do.
 I realize this is cynical, but it is the truth.